Updated 15th August 2019

-If you’re living or working in a remote part of the vast Australian continent – or on nearby lands like Norfolk and Christmas Islands – getting access to reliable broadband at a decent speed has been next to impossible, especially if you’re so far off the beaten track that you don’t even have a fixed line telephone service to attempt an ADSL connection with.
+If you’re living or working in a remote part of Australian, in a rural town or on farmland – or on nearby lands like Norfolk and Christmas Islands – getting access to reliable broadband at a decent speed has been next to impossible.
+If you’re that far off the beaten track that you don’t even have fixed-line telephone service to connect via ADSL then you need to look to the stars for your internet.

-The NBN was created to give all Australians access to a decent broadband connection, and a key element of that was satellite.
+The NBN was created to give all Australians access to a decent broadband connection, and a key element of that was satellite internet.
 Two separate satellites were launched in 2015 and 2016 with the sole purpose of delivering the NBN across Australia to anyone who needs it.
+Primarily for those in remote or rural areas of Australia.
+We are a massive country after all.

 It may seem like an incredibly ambitious concept – the sheer cost of putting two satellites into orbit certainly didn’t make it cheap.
-But that original idea of the NBN – to bring fast broadband access to all Australians, no matter how remote – needed this satellite coverage to make sure nobody missed out just because of where they chose to live.
+But the original idea of the NBN – to bring fast broadband access to all Australians, no matter how remote – needed this satellite coverage to make sure nobody missed out just because of where they live.

 The two satellites share a name thought up by school students that will benefit from them the most – “Sky Muster”.

 The idea of connecting to a satellite for your broadband might seem weird – but technology has come a long way in recent years, and satellites are more capable than ever before.
 Foxtel’s satellite is sending pristine 4K video back to Earth 24 hours a day, a stream of data just like a broadband connection.
 There is one downside – because of the distance, satellite broadband operates with a fairly high built-in delay, known as “latency”.
-That means things that require near-real-time responses, such as online video games, aren’t an ideal use of the service.
-But for most stuff – everything from web browsing to streaming Netflix – satellite does the job incredibly well, even if you’re hundreds of kilometres from the nearest town.
+That means online activities that require near-real-time responses, such as online video games, aren’t ideal for this service.
+But for most stuff – everything from web browsing to streaming Netflix – satellite internet does the job incredibly well, even if you’re hundreds of kilometres from the nearest town.

 How Do You Get Satellite NBN Connected?